spaceship-prompt/spaceship-prompt/docs/Options.md

 Colors for sections can be [basic colors](https://wiki.archlinux.org/index.php/zsh#Colors) or [color codes](https://upload.wikimedia.org/wikipedia/commons/1/15/Xterm_256color_chart.svg).

+**Note:** the symbol `·` in this document represents a regular space character ` `, it is used to clearly indicate when an option default value starts or ends with a space.

 ### Order

 You can specify the order of prompt section using `SPACESHIP_PROMPT_ORDER` option.
 Use Zsh array syntax to define your own prompt order.